MadByteDE/SPT-Linux-Guide/docs/lutris/installer_official.md

     Now follow the steps & wait for the installation to complete.

     If everything worked you should be able to launch the `SPTarkov - Server`, followed by `SPTarkov - Launcher` & login.

+**4. Running SPT**

+- Everything now is pretty much done, so now to run the game we need to run the server and the launcher.

+- To run the server, run the `SPTarkov.Server.Linux` executable in a terminal.

+> [!TIP]
+> <span style="color:lightgreen">You can also add the server to Lutris by selecting `Add locally installed game`, select the `Linux` runner & navigate to the `SPTarkv.Server.Linux` executable in the `Game options`.
+You also need to to enable `CLI mode` in the `System options` to run the server in a terminal emulator.</span>

+- To run the launcher you just double click the `SPTarkov - Launcher` shortcut in Lutris or press the `Play` button at the bottom.

 ***
 Still having issues?
 Visit our [issues section](../../docs/issues.md).